- Improve kindergarten readiness

 We fund community programs at our partner agencies, develop projects that address gaps in services and have convened two coalitions to explore new ways to ensure that every child has a chance for success in school and in life.

-Volunteers are paired with kindergarten students at Mosinee and Marathon Elementary for a twice weekly reading program.
+In the Reading Buddy Program, volunteers are paired with kindergarten students at Mosinee and Marathon Elementary for a twice weekly reading program.
 Last year, 90% of students improved their reading comprehension in one semester.
-Learn more….
+Learn more.